2.2.19. Using Max Volumetric Speed with PrusaSlicer

 Life is a lot more difficult if you’re using another slicer that doesn’t support volumetric limits.
 You have to set your max speeds to ensure you never exceed the hotend capacity, which means you have to determine the worst case for flow rates and reduce speeds accordingly.

 The max volumetric speed you should use depends on your hotend.
-The E3D V6 hotend that ships with the Prusa i3 Mk3 is advertised with a rate of 15 mm3/s, though in practice 11.5 mm3/s is realistic.
+The E3D V6 hotend that ships with the Prusa i3 Mk3 is advertised with a rate of 15 mm3/s, though in practice 11.5 mm3/s is realistic for printing PLA through a 0.4mm nozzle.
 If you need to push more filament, the Volcano hotend upgrade increases this to roughly 25 mm3/s but does require some printer and software modifications.
 Other hotend designs allow even higher flow rates.

 Much of the time, neither linear speeds nor volumetric throughput matter when doing small prints.
-The nozzle never comes up to full speed and spends most of the time speeding up and slowing back down at lower speeds.
+The nozzle never comes up to full speed and spends most of the time speeding up and slowing back down at lower speeds due to acceleration and jerk limits.
 It’s when you start doing larger parts or moving fast for things like infill that it matters.
 “Obeying the speed limit” with the volumetric setting avoids extruder clicks and jams that can spell disaster mid-way through a large print.

 MVS can be set on a per-filament basis under